SCCapstone/GreedyGuppyGames/README.md

 ## Setup
 After cloning the repo there will be an executable.
-CATS ARE VERY DELICIOUS
-No extra setup will be requirelold
+No extra setup will be required

 ## Running